smruthi33/Code-Pattern/README.md

     ![](images/global_variables_OCR.png)

-    Replace the filename with the path of your image files and name with the desired output text file name or
+    Replace the filename with the path of your image files given as ouput from the previous step and name with the desired output text file name

-    Use the image files provided in the git repo /input_image/Rental_agreement and /input_image/Purcahse_agreement
+    Create a `credentials.json` file containing the credentials from the cloud object storage bucket used for the project.

 * The output of this section will be the extracted text, saved as a text file in your current working directory.